-I have been a licensed counselor in private practice for over twenty years, long enough to know that the work is never finished, and that integration is always a journey rather than a destination.
+I have been a licensed psychotherapist in private practice for over 17 years, long enough to know that the work is never finished, and that integration is always a journey rather than a destination.

-Before I became a counselor, I spent over two decades as a pastor, walking alongside people in their most profound moments of grief, transition, and searching.
-I hold a Master of Divinity from seminary, where I was later invited to serve as a professor, educating future counselors on the integration of faith, psychology, and the ancient healing arts.
-I hold a Master of Arts in Counseling Psychology and am licensed in California as a Marriage and Family Therapist.
+Before I became a psychotherapist, I spent over two decades in pastoral work, walking alongside people in their moments of grief, transition, and searching.
+I hold a Master of Divinity from Western Seminary, where I was later invited to serve as a professor, educating future therapists on the integration of faith, psychology, and the ancient healing arts.
+I hold a Master of Arts with a focus on Relational Psychology and am licensed in California as a Marriage and Family Therapist.

-I have been a student of the deeper story for most of my adult life, not only in the counseling room, but on the road, the trail, and the track.
+I have been a student of the deeper story for most of my adult life, not only in the therapy room, but on the road, the trail, and the track.

 For many years, I have trained and competed as an endurance athlete.
 Long before I understood the neuroscience of narrative fragmentation, I understood something about it experientially, from the interior landscape of a long run, from the particular kind of self-knowledge that only sustained physical effort can produce.
 Endurance athletics, at its best, is not about performance.
 It is about revelation.
 The miles strip away the managed self and leave behind something more essential: the person you actually are when there is nothing left to perform.